Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

-Note that we specify the value taxonomy as a directed acyclic graph, as opposed to the more traditional taxonomy tree, because certain value concepts (nodes) may be used to narrow the understanding of more than one general concept: i.e. one value concept (node) may have more than one parent node.
-For example, the value `equal treatment' in the taxonomy of Figure~\ref{fig:multiple_parent_nodes} can act as a more specific concept for both the `social justice' and `equality' values (where the social justice and equality values and their being examples of the universalism value are taken from Schwartz's value hierarchies~\cite{Schwartz2012AnOO}).
+We note here that we specify the value taxonomy as a directed acyclic graph, as opposed to the more traditional taxonomy tree, because certain value concepts (nodes) may be used to narrow the understanding of more than one general concept: that is, one value concept (node) may have more than one parent node.
+For example, the value `equal treatment' in the taxonomy of Figure~\ref{fig:multiple_parent_nodes} can act as a more specific concept for both the `social justice' and `equality' values (where both `social justice' and `equality', along with their inclusion under the broader `universalism' value, follow Schwartz's value hierarchies~\cite{Schwartz2012AnOO}).
+Of course, Figure~\ref{fig:multiple_parent_nodes} presents only a fragment of a sample taxonomy to illustrate the need for a directed acyclic graph.
+For this taxonomy to be helpful in reasoning, first, `equal treatment' should have property nodes as its descendants to provide the abstract nodes with computational semantics.
+Furthermore, `social justice' and `equality' would be expected to have distinct child nodes beyond their shared child, `equal treatment'.
+While the shared node reflects a point of semantic overlap between the two concepts, their unique child nodes would capture how their semantics diverge.
+Without such distinct children (that is, if all their children were shared), the two nodes would be semantically identical.

 We also require property nodes to be restricted to leaf nodes.
 In other words, the concrete grounding semantics of a value concept (specified as a property node) cannot be more general than another value concept (specified as another property or label node).
 For example, in Figure~\ref{fig:egGeneral}, the property of having one's help requests proportionate to their volunteering offers cannot be more general than abstract concepts such as balanced give and take.
-This requirement is defined formally as follows by stating that there is no pair of parent/child nodes in any set of edges where the parent node is a property node:
+This requirement is defined formally as follows: there is no pair of parent/child nodes in any set of edges where the parent node is a property node.